fruttasecca/hay_checker/README.md

 |--------|-------------------------------------------------------------------------------------------------------------------------------|
 | column | Columns on which to run the metric                                                                                            |
 | df     | Dataframe on which to run the metric, None to have this function return a Task instance containingthis metric to be run later |

+Values null and NaN are ignored by this metric implementation

 Example